Free Internal Communication Content Calendar Template to Simplify Strategic Messaging

 For example, there are a few formatting styles that you should keep in mind when building email templates.

 Using an internal communications platform with pre-made templates is a great daily time-saver.
 If you’re not a fan of what’s readily available, make sure that they have an easy-to-use editor.
 You shouldn’t have to waste a whole workday putting together one email.
-You have too much going on already.
+It’s highly likely that you have too much going on already.

 If neither of these work for your team, it looks like you’ll be going with the classic HTML approach.
 Assuming that a team member can build an HTML template, make sure that you plan a quarterly check-in to update and create more templates for different use cases.